sanyi0411/Raspberry_pi_tutorials/1. Setting up your Pi/README.md

 ## Get some storage

 The Pi has build in memory (RAM) but no storage.
-To start using your Pi you will need some kind storage where your operating system (and other files) will reside.
+To start using your Pi you will need some kind of storage where your operating system (and other files) will reside.

 - If you are a beginner and just want to boot up your Pi, the easiest thing to do is to get an SD card.
 - If you know you will use your Pi for heavier tasks, like as a server, streaming movies, or as NAS, I recommend to get an SSD.